lengyijun/polonius-proof/README.md

 ## What is this?
 In [polonius](https://github.com/rust-lang/polonius), there are two datalog rules: naive and datafrog-opt.

-This repo use [abella](http://abella-prover.org/) to prove that naive is equivalent to datafrog-opt.
+This repo use [abella](http://abella-prover.org/) to prove that they are equivalent.

 ## How to run
 ```